MQB Coursework Assessment#

 Pre-submission practicals wrap-up#

-Do this as after you finish with an assignment, and before submission:
+Do this after you finish an assignment, and before submission:

-• Review and make sure you can run all the commands, code fragments, and named scripts you have built till then and get the expected outputs.
+• Review and make sure you can run all the commands, code fragments, and named scripts you have built so far and get the expected outputs.

 • Review your code files and annotate/comment code lines as much and as often as necessary using #.

-• Check that all code, data and results files organized as instructed above in you weekly directory.
+• Check that all code, data, and results files are organised as instructed above in your weekly directory.

 Note